-Energy intensity is a broad aggregate measure, linking energy consumption to units of economic activity.
-Energy intensities have tended to decline, in the USA and the UK, for instance, for some 125 to 150 years if total energy (non-commercial and commercial energy combined) is taken into account.
-If only commercial energy is considered, in the USA for example, the decline in energy intensity is postponed - until about 1920.
+the United Kingdom, for instance, for some 125 to 150 years if total energy (noncommercial and commercial energy combined) is taken into account.
+If only commercial energy is considered, in the United States, for example, the decline in energy intensity is post-poned-until about 1920.
 Figure 3 provides historic changes in primary energy intensity for total energy (solid lines) and commercial energy only (dotted lines) for selected countries.
-For developing and reforming economies both GDP measures (at market exchange rates and at purchasing power parities) are provided.
-Thus India's total energy intensity has been declining quite sharply based on GDP{mer} , but remains much higher than the more stable evolution at GDP{ppp} .
+For developing and reforming economies, both GDP measures (at market exchange rates and at purchasing power parities) are provided.
+Thus, India's total energy intensity has been declining quite sharply based on GDPmer, but remains much higher than the more stable evolution at GDPppp.
 Commercial energy intensity, on the other hand, is rising sharply on both GDP measures.

 It is assumed in the study that aggregate energy intensities generally improve over time but take account of the impact of commercial energy carriers substituting for traditional energy forms and technologies.
-Once that process is largely complete, commercial energy intensities decrease in line with the pattern found for aggregate energy intensities in industrialised economies.
-There are, of course, persistent differences between countries and these reflect a range of historical circumstances, development histories, pricing and cultural patterns, including attitudes towards technology.
+Once that process is largely complete, commercial energy intensities decrease in line with the pattern found for aggregate energy intensities in industrialized economies.
+There are, of course, persistent differences between countries, and these reflect a range of historical circumstances, development histories, and pricing and cultural patterns, including attitudes toward technology.
 Historically, energy intensity improvements tend to be path dependent, leading only to conditional convergence between countries and regions over time, a hypothesis that is also incorporated into the scenarios presented here.